hhandoko/cassandra-migration/README.md

  * code brevity and reduced noise,
  * stronger `null` checks (enforced at the compiler level), and
  * better Java collection support (e.g. additional functional features)

+## Testing

+Run `mvn test` to run the unit tests.

+Run `mvn package` to package the jars, then `mvn test -Dtest=com.builtamont.cassandra.migration.CassandraMigrationIT` to run the integration tests.

+***NOTE:** The integration test might complain about some missing SIGAR binaries in OSX / macOS with Java 8, this can be safely ignored.
+If you wish, you can download the missing binaries and set `java.library.path` parameter to point to the containing folder (e.g. `mvn test -Dtest=com.builtamont.cassandra.migration.CassandraMigrationIT -Djava.library.path=lib` where `lib` is the `/lib` folder relative to the project root).*

 ## Contributing